studio-asd/go-example/docs/README.md

 1. Diving into the `ledger` and `wallet` project.
 1. How to monitor the application via custom metrics and traces via open telemetry(OTEL).
 1. How to capture the Go program profile, read them and improve the Go program via profile guided optimization([PGO](https://go.dev/doc/pgo)).
+1. How to setup GitHub actions for CI/CD.

 In this set of tutorials, the writer is assuming the reader for having the knowledge of how to create a program using Go programming language.
 While there are some basic explanation about the language, following the official [tutorial](https://go.dev/doc/tutorial/getting-started) of the language is encouraged so you can follow this tutorial.